About SpaceCommsKit · Tennessee, USA

 In 2018, Planet Labs did something remarkable — they open-sourced the radio design from their Dove Earth-imaging satellite constellation.
 The Dove Low-Speed Transceiver (LST) had by that point accumulated over 200 cumulative years of on-orbit data across more than 150 satellites, making it one of the most extensively operated small satellite radio designs ever built.

-Why We Built the Explorer Kit
+Why We Built the SCK-915

 The OpenLST project is extraordinary — but working with it requires a Linux build environment, Python tools, and a considerable amount of embedded systems knowledge just to get started.
 For engineers and researchers who want to focus on their application rather than the toolchain, the barrier is real.